Raw Honey Benefits Vs Processed Honey

 Posted: 20th August 2019

-Like anything on the internet, opinions vary when it comes to the topic of raw honey, and how it bears up against the cheaper, processed honey you’ll find on supermarket shelves
+Opinions vary when it comes to the topic of raw honey, and how it bears up against the cheaper, processed honey you’ll usually find on supermarket shelves

 We are not an authority on the topic, but we simply want to present the reasons why we can only use raw, unprocessed honey as part of a sugar free diet, which comes from a mix of scientific studies and personal experiences

-There are many parts of the world where raw honey is easy and sometimes even cheap to obtain, and if that is where you are, you have our congratulations and envy.
-However, for many Western countries, particularly the US and the UK, it can be hard to find, and expensive once it has been found!
+There are many parts of the world where raw honey is easy and sometimes even cheap to obtain, and if that is where you are, great!
+However, for many Western countries, particularly the US and the UK, it can be hard to find, and expensive.

 How is Raw, Unprocessed Honey Different to Regular Honey?